almostrealism/common/README.md

   <p align="center">
-    Tools for high-performance scientific computing, generative art, and machine learning in Java with pluggable native acceleration (currently implemented with OpenCL, though other backend acceleration libraries would be a welcome contribution from the community).
+    Tools for high-performance scientific computing, generative art, and machine learning in Java with pluggable native acceleration (currently implemented with OpenCL, though other backend acceleration libraries to follow in 2024).
     <br />
     <a href="https://github.com/almostrealism/common/issues">Report Bug</a>
     ·